 (1) Review of Lewis White Beck, ed., Kant Selections (Pearson, 1988).
 Teaching Philosophy, 11: 263-264 (1988).

 (1) J. G. Herder’s Student Notes from Immanuel Kant’s Lectures (book and website).
 This builds on the transcription of Herder’s metaphysics notes (above).
 I am currently creating a website modelled on that previous website that will also include Herder’s notes from Kant’s lectures on physical geography, moral philosophy, and logic.
 This website will be intended as a companion to a new volume in Kant’s gesammelte Schriften dedicated to Herder’s notes from Kant’s lectures, which I am in the process of preparing with Werner Stark.
 The work is underwritten by the Berlin-Brandenburg Akademy of Sciences. [(working draft)]

 (2) Portraits of Kant: Recollections from 18th and 19th-Century Europe, 3 vols.
-(Bloomsbury).
-This will be a Kant biography constructed out of the observations of his contemporaries – a biography of the man and his writings, both personal and intellectual, told through the words of those who knew him.
-Most of the text will be translated into English for the first time.
+(Bloomsbury [anticipated completion: 2021]).
+This is a Kant biography constructed from the observations of his contemporaries – a biography of the man and his writings, both personal and intellectual, told through the words of those who knew him.
+Most of the text will be appearing in English for the first time.